beamable/UnrealSDK/Docs/docs/getting-started.md

 When reporting an issue, try to reproduce the issue with the logs of the relevant systems set to Verbose and attach them to the issue.

 ## Next Steps
-Now that you've made your first Beamable Request, take a look at the [Runtime Concepts](../concepts/runtime-concepts.md) page so you can understand more about how the SDK is structured and identify the best path to using it in your game.
+Now that you've made your first Beamable Request, take a look at the [Technical Overview](user-reference/overview.md) page so you can understand more about how the SDK is structured and identify the best path to using it in your game.

-If you'd like to see a more samples running on Beamable, take a look at [our Samples](../samples/intro.md).
+If you'd like to see a more samples running on Beamable, take a look at our [Samples](samples/intro.md).

 If you want to contact us for support, doubts or suggestions, you can do so through one of our [Discord Channel](https://discord.com/invite/beamable).